kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - **Bind Mounts**
   - With the approach Window's bind-filter driver will be used to create a view that merges the host's OS filesystem with container-local volumes.
-  - When `hostProcess` containers are started a new volume will be created which contains the contents of the contaner image.
+  - When `hostProcess` containers are started a new volume will be created which contains the contents of the container image.
     This volume will be mounted to `c:\hpc`.
-  - Additional volume mounts specified for `hostProcess` containers will be mounted at their requested location and can be access the same way as volume mounts in Linx or regular Windows Server contaienrs.
+  - Additional volume mounts specified for `hostProcess` containers will be mounted at their requested location and can be access the same way as volume mounts in Linux or regular Windows Server containers.
     - ex: a volume with a mountPath of `/var/run/secrets/token` for containers will be mounted at `c:\var\run\secrets\token` for containers.
   - Volume mounts will only be visible to the containers they are mounted into.
   - The default working directory for `hostProcess` containers will also be set to `c:\hpc`.